-- 1) Flares, incinerators, enclosed combustors, and other gas combustion systems, including those using sour gas as a fuel for production or process equipment, must be designed, maintained, and operated so that emissions do not - a) result in off-lease H2S odours, or - b) exceed the AAAQOs. - 2) The licensee, operator, or approval holder must modify or replace existing flares, incinerators, or enclosed combustors if operations result in off-lease odours, odour complaints, or visible emissions (e.g., black smoke).
+- 1) Flares, incinerators, enclosed combustors, and other gas combustion systems, including those using sour gas as a fuel for production or process equipment, must be designed, maintained, and operated so that emissions do not - a) result in off-lease H2S odours, or - exceed the AAAOOs. - 2) The licensee, operator, or approval holder must modify or replace existing flares, incinerators, or enclosed combustors if operations result in off-lease odours, odour complaints, or visible emissions (e.g., black smoke).